 Mr. Adam has a passion for working with young people and students from all walks of life.
 He has gone on several mission trips in places like Arizona, Tennessee, and Iowa, and he works as a staff member for the Trinity Youth Conference every summer, where he helps to mentor young leaders and campers from all different places.
 He is immensely excited to meet each and every international student and to get to know more about their personal story and journey through the International Students Program.

 Mr. Casey Bowles, Mentor Teacher

-Mr. Bowles has been a school counselor for seven years.
+Mr. Bowles has been a school counselor for eight years.
 As a school counselor, Mr. Bowles works with students in their development academically and socially/emotionally and assists with post-secondary planning.
 Mr. Bowles also serves as the junior varsity girls golf coach and has helped the district with several diversity and inclusion initiatives the past few years.

 While in college, Mr. Bowles had the opportunity to study abroad in Zimbabwe for a semester so he is familiar with the experience of being out of one's comfort zone!
 Before working as a school counselor, Mr. Bowles worked in higher education and in one of his roles he accompanied students on domestic and international service trips twice a year.
-In addition, Mr. Bowles moved to Pittsburgh from Chicago four and a half years ago and is still learning his way around the city!
+In addition, Mr. Bowles moved to Pittsburgh from Chicago five and a half years ago and is still learning his way around the city!
 He looks forward to working with students from around the globe and helping to make their transition to Mt.
 Lebanon as smooth as possible.